-All students are required to attend every session of the College of Pharmacy Pre-Matriculation Summer Program (PPMSP).
-The length of the program is only 4 weeks.
+All students are required to attend every session of the College of Pharmacy Pre-Matriculation Summer Program (PPMSP) during the 4 week duration of the program.
 Therefore, it is essential that all attendees are both present and punctual each day in an effort to maximize their full learning potential.

 In the event of an emergency prohibiting your attendance, please contact the Office of Student Affairs at 504-520-5397 immediately.
 Requests for excused absences will be addressed on a case by case base.

-In conjunction with the mandatory attendance policy, all students are required to swipe their own ID card every day before each class as an official record of their attendance.
-It is a violation of the college’s honor code to swipe any card other than your own or to leave the classroom after swiping or before the end of the class period.
+In conjunction with the mandatory attendance policy, all students are required to sign in every day before each class as an official record of their attendance.
+It is a violation of the college's honor code sign in someone other than you or to leave the classroom after signing in or before the end of the class period.

-Any student refusing to adhere to these policy guidelines will relinquish his or her seat in the First Year class -- i.e. Acceptance to the College of Pharmacy will be rescinded.
+Any student refusing to adhere to these policy guidelines will relinquish his or her seat in the First Year class.
+Acceptance to the College of Pharmacy will be rescinded.

 Parking passes will be given to those individuals who wish to park on campus.
 Contact Ms. Dana Jones at 504-520-6217 so that you may receive a parking pass for the duration of the program.